AlexNeugroschl/JAX_Risk_Engine/docs/concepts/architecture.md

 Every instrument pricer needs two kinds of thing that have nothing to do with what makes that instrument distinctive: closed-form interest-rate model math (bond prices, bond options, discount factors) and a real ORE trade object with a real payment schedule to price against.
-Both used to be implemented **separately inside each instrument file** — the same Hull-White formula written four times with slightly different call shapes across `simulation.py`, `european_swaption.py`, and `greeks.py`; the same ORE swap-building code written three times with nearly identical bodies across `swap.py`, `european_swaption.py`, and `bermudan_swaption.py`.

-`engine/models/hull_white.py` and `engine/models/lgm.py` are now the single source of truth for that math — one JAX-native implementation of each formula, used by every pricer that needs it, rather than N near-identical copies drifting apart over time.
+`engine/models/hull_white.py` and `engine/models/lgm.py` are the single source of truth for that math — one JAX-native implementation of each formula, used by every pricer that needs it.
 `engine/trades/ore_builders.py` is the equivalent consolidation for ORE trade-building and cashflow extraction.
 See [Models & Trades](../reference/models-and-trades.md) for the full breakdown of both directories, including a genuine finding this consolidation surfaced: